sgolebiewski-intel/openvino-docs/pages/documentation/model-optimization-guide/post-training-model-optimization/best-practices.rst

 for optimal quantization parameters before reverting layers to the "backup" precision.
 Note that this may impact the overall quantization time, though.

-If the Accuracy-aware Quantization algorithm does not provide the desired accuracy and performance or you need an accurate, fully-quantized model, use :ref:`NNCF <optim_perf__nncf_introduction>` for Quantization-Aware Training.
+If you do not achieve the desired accuracy and performance after applying the Accuracy-aware Quantization algorithm or you need an accurate fully-quantized model, we recommend either using Quantization-Aware Training from :ref:`NNCF <optim_perf__tmo_introduction>`.